dkboku/dereje.github.io/_exercises/exercise.md

 location: "Dilla, Ethiopia"
 ---

-Click <a href="https://dkboku.github.io/files/hw1.pdf"> here </a> to download the exercise
+Click <a href="https://dkboku.github.io/files/hw1.pdf"> here </a> to download the exercise.